 Who will be on my surgical team?

 A group of doctors and nurses work together to make sure everything goes smoothly.
 The specific people depend on the type of procedure you're going to have.
-In general, your team will have these pros.
+But in general, your team will have these pros:

 Surgeon.
 This doctor leads the team and does the operation.
-Surgeons have to complete 4 years of medical school, plus at least 4 years of special training.
+Surgeons have to complete 4 years of medical school, plus at least 5 years of special training.
+They also have to pass a national surgical board exam.
 The one you choose should be experienced in the type of procedure you're having.

 Anesthesiologist.
 This doctor gives you medicine that makes you pain-free during surgery.